mindginative/mindginative.github.io/content/post/12-hours-hackathon-with-react.md

 * Use Material design
 * Development and production test environment

-The list above looks daunting BUT this is 2017! this isn't 1999 where you have to pull out information from the 6 CDs of VB6 MSDN.
-Google FTW!
+The list above looks daunting BUT this is 2017! this isn't 1999 - 6 CDs of VB6 MSDN.

 ## On building "NZ,ey!"
 RSS news reader